charlesreid1/charlesreid1.github.io/pelican/content/2026-fermi-quadrature.md

 move is Fermi's: break a hard question into smaller questions you can each guess within a factor of two, and let the errors mostly cancel.

+## Does Size Matter?

+Before we start estimating, there's an elephant in the room that deserves to be named and then, deliberately, ignored.
+What counts as "a chocolate bar"?
+A fun-size Snickers you get in a Halloween bucket?
+A king-size Twix?
+A square of a Hershey's bar?
+A Costco-sized Toblerone?
+The answer changes the final count by an arbitrary factor of 1/2 or 2 or worse - it's the single variable this whole problem is most sensitive to, and it's not really a quantitative question at all.
+It's a *linguistic* knob.
+Turning it doesn't teach us anything about populations or quadrature; it just relabels what we're counting.

+So we're going to do what physicists do when a problem has a knob like this: we're going to assume a spherical cow.
+In the spirit of Fermi, "eating a chocolate bar" is an idealized, dimensionless *event* - a discrete unit of chocolate consumption, roughly the size of whatever the reader pictures when they hear the phrase.
+We're not going to quibble about grams or servings or whether a Reese's cup counts.
+If your definition differs from mine by a factor of two, your final answer differs from mine by a factor of two, and that's fine.
+The interesting structure of this problem lives in the population and its interactions, not in the definition of the counting unit, and the machinery we're about to build works the same way whichever definition you pick.

+With that noted and set aside, on to the actual estimation.

 ## The Naive Approach and What It's Secretly Assuming

 The textbook approach to the chocolate question looks like this.
 Guess that